 Welcome to Intermediaries for Justice

-Intermediaries work in the Justice System to enable vulnerable witnesses, victims, suspects and defendants to give complete coherent and accurate evidence to police and at court.
+Intermediaries work in the Justice Systems of England, Wales and Ireland to enable vulnerable witnesses, victims, suspects and defendants to give complete, coherent and accurate evidence to police and at court.

 Before the RI assessment we couldn’t say if the witness understood anything or not.
 I can’t express how much it helped.
 We would have got nothing in a standard interview.
 I’ve made sure our other sergeants know.